yufeizhao/yufeizhao.github.io/211/index.md

 * [Practice exam](exam2practice.pdf) (solutions to appear later)
 * You may bring one sheet of notes on letter-sized paper (front and back) **in your own handwriting**.
 Typed, printed, or photocopied notes are **forbidden**.
 * Material covered: Lectures 10/2--10/30.
-Problem sets 5--7 (although problem set 8 is not directly covered by the midterm, it is strongly recommended to do the first four problems in problem set 8 before the midterm to get practice with techniques).
+Problem sets 5–7 and the first four problems of Problem Set 8.
 Bona Chapter 8 and graph theory notes up to Theorem 3.21 (Menger's theorem).
 (Theorem 3.5 Mader's theorem was skipped).
 * Topics covered:
   * Ordinary and exponential generating functions, with emphasis on the composition and exponential formulas
   * Basic notions of graph theory.
 Degrees, paths, cycles, etc.